Valley Glass - Utah & Idaho Glass Experts Since 1956

 You wouldn’t think windows would need to be placed in a certain spot.
 But you can significantly improve your home’s energy efficiency if you have your new windows installed in strategic areas of your home.

-If you have lots of east- or west-facing windows, replace those ones first.
+If you have lots of east- or west-facing windows, replace those first.
 When the sun rises or sets, these windows allow lots of natural light into your home.
 They also allow your home to get hotter in the summer.
 By installing energy-efficient windows along the east and west sides of your home, you can better regulate your internal temperature and energy usage.

 Your climate will also dictate where you should place your new windows.
-For example, a house in Arizona might need all windows replaced at once because the area sees consistent sun and high temperatures.
+For example, a house in Arizona might need all windows replaced at once because the area sees the consistent sun and high temperatures.
 Homes in Utah and Idaho, however, experience a range of temperatures throughout the year and might not require all windows to be replaced in one go.

 Whatever you choose, remember to consult with your window professional before having them install your new fixtures.
 They’ll know which windows to replace first so you can reap the most benefits.